aksharma-15/Task-1/README.md

 ## 3. I have used Go to Special feature in order to remove blank spaces and errors and replaced all of them with TBA (to clear the cells filled with erors I first erased the contents in them by using Find and replace.

 ## Both files have been uploaded (the raw file with the dirty and messy data and the clean file in which I have worked)
+## Note: I have added the clean sales file in the Excel workbook format (xlsx) as in a csv format the contents of the file don't look good.
+I have made a table out of the cleaned data.